frame11/VAPy/README.md

 After setting the headers attribute, VAPy functions will work regardless of the use of Profiles.

+#####Getting Content

-*Where does Profiles store information on my computer?*
+*Where does VAPy store information on my computer?*

+Both of the VAPy persistence services, Profiles and Records, create SQLite databases in the following locations by default:

 |Operating System|Directory|
 |:-:|:-:|